sodiptabadiabanurea/linper/README.md

 # linper
 Automated Linux Persistence Establishment

-After configuring a few variables and running the script, it will go through and configure multiple methods of persistance using a combination of reverse and bind shells
+After configuring a few variables and running the script, it will go through and configure multiple methods of persistance using reverse shells in various location.

 ## files
 - README.md - or not